New World Translation: Textual basis

 The master text used for translating the Old Testament into English was Kittel's Biblia Hebraica.
-The Hebrew texts, Biblia Hebraica Stuttgartensia and Biblia Hebraica Quinta, were used for preparing the latest version of this translation.
+The Hebrew texts, Biblia Hebraica Stuttgartensia and Biblia Hebraica Quinta were used for preparing the latest version of this translation.
 Other works consulted in preparing the translation include Aramaic Targums, the Dead Sea Scrolls, the Samaritan Torah, the Greek Septuagint, the Latin Vulgate, the Masoretic Text, the Cairo Codex, the Aleppo Codex, Christian David Ginsburg's Hebrew Text, and the Leningrad Codex.

 The Greek master text by the Cambridge University scholars B. F. Westcott and F. J. A. Hort (1881) was used as the basis for translating the New Testament into English.
 The committee also referred to the Novum Testamentum Graece (18th edition, 1948) and to works by Jesuit scholars José M. Bover (1943), and Augustinus Merk (1948).
 The United Bible Societies' text (1975) and the Nestle-Aland text (1979) were used to update the footnotes in the 1984 version.
 Additional works consulted in preparing the New World Translation include the Armenian Version, Coptic Versions, the Latin Vulgate, Sistine and Clementine Revised Latin Texts, Textus Receptus, the Johann Jakob Griesbach's Greek text, the Emphatic Diaglott, and various papyri.

 Other languages

-Translation into other languages is based on the English text, supplemented by comparison with the Hebrew and Greek.
+Translation into other languages is based on the English text, supplemented by comparison with the Hebrew and Greek text.
 The complete New World Translation has been published in more than one hundred languages or scripts, with the New Testament available in more than fifty additional languages.

 When the Writing Committee approves the translation of the Bible into a new language, it appoints a group of baptized Jehovah's Witnesses to serve as a translation team.
-Translators are given a list of words and expressions commonly used in the English New World Translation with related English words grouped together (e.g. atone, atonement or propitiation).
+Translators are given a list of words and expressions commonly used in the English New World Translation with related English words grouped together (e.g. atone, atonement, or propitiation).
 A list of vernacular equivalents is then composed.
 A database of Greek and Hebrew terms is available where a translator has difficulty rendering a verse.
 The vernacular terms are then applied to the text in the target language.
-Further editing and translation is then performed to produce a final version.
+Further editing and translation are then performed to produce a final version.